-- The purpose of this Code is to ensure a healthy, safe, and inclusive environment that is the foundation for a culture of excellence where all stakeholders from ski hill to podium have positive experiences and can be at their very best by making Registered Participants aware that there is an expectation, at all times, of appropriate behavior consistent with Alberta Alpine's core values, mission, and policies. - 2.
-Alberta Alpine, its Members, Registered Participants, and affiliated organizations support equal opportunity, prohibit discriminatory practices, and are committed to providing an environment in which all individuals can safely participate in sport and are treated with respect and fairness.
+- The purpose of this Code to ensure a healthy, safe, and inclusive environment that is the foundation for a culture of excellence where all stakeholders from playground to podium have positive experiences and can be at their very best by making Registered Participants aware that there is an expectation, at all times, of appropriate behavior consistent with ACA's core values, mission, and policies. - ACA, its Members, Registered Participants, and affiliated organizations support equal opportunity, prohibit discriminatory practices, and are committed to providing an environment in which all individuals can safely participate in sport and are treated with respect and fairness.